 Marriage is the only relationship where we should have both partnership and friendship.
 Ordinarily, in any other relationship, it is considered unwise to mix the two.
 A business partnership that starts from friendship will usually hurt the friendship and a partnership that develops into friendship can hurt the partnership.
 Unless everyone understands the difference and they are able to balance the two properly.

 The trouble is, a lot of couples are not even aware there is a difference between their marriage partnership and marriage friendship.
 So instead of finding balance they are constantly confusing the two and becoming discouraged and frustrated.

 Marriage friendship is based on unique similarities.
 The more a couple share in common the greater the level of friendship.
-And as a couple grows in common interest they grow on a friendship level.
-(For more on growing your marriage on a friendship level check out our last post, How do You Build a Great Friendship with Your Spouse .
+And as a couple grows in the common interest they grow on a friendship level.
+(For more on growing your marriage on a friendship level check out our last post, How do You Build a Great Friendship with Your Spouse.

 But a good partnership in marriage is when a couple understands their differences and blends together their unique differences.
 It is where different strengths are brought together to compensate and complement different weaknesses.
 It is where opposites attract because we see something in each other we admire that is missing in us.

-And our marriage partnership is also the area where we have the most friction and conflict.
-Because we tend to lose sight of how important our differences are and we become frustrated and intolerant of each others differences.
+Also, partnership in our marriage is the area where we have the most friction and conflict.
+Because we tend to lose sight of how important our differences are and we become frustrated and intolerant of each other’s differences.